 If the Probe Request Multi-Link element in the multi-link probe request includes one or more per-STA profiles, then only APs affiliated with the same AP MLD as the AP identified in the Address 1 or Address 3 field or in the AP MLD ID subfield (if present) of the multi-link probe request and whose link ID is equal to the value in the Link ID field in a per-STA profile in the Probe Request Multi-Link element in the multi-link probe request shall be requested APs.

-The partial profile of a requested AP sent by a reporting AP consists of one or more elements that are requested in the (Extended) Request element carried in the multi-link probe request.
+(#15973)The partial profile of a requested AP sent by a reporting AP consists of one or more elements that are requested in the Request element, Extended Request element or both these 2 elements carried in the multi-link probe request.

 A multi-link probe request allows a non-AP STA to request an AP to include the partial profile for a requested AP affiliated with the targeted AP MLD if the Probe Request Multi-Link element carries a Per- STA Profile subelement for the requested AP to retrieve partial profile.
-To do so, the STA shall include the (Extended) Request element in the frame body of the multi-link probe request and/or in a Per-STA Profile subelement in a Probe Request Multi-Link element carried in the multi-link probe request, and:
+To do so, the STA shall include (#15973)a Request element(#15973), an Extended Request element or both these 2 elements in the frame body of the multi-link probe request and/or in a Per-STA Profile subelement in a Probe Request Multi-Link element carried in the multi-link probe request, and:

-the Complete Profile Requested subfield of the STA Control field in the Per-STA Profile subelement shall be set to 0.
+the Complete Profile Requested subfield of the STA Control field in the Per-STA Profile subelement shall be set to 0(#16793)